rubenideup/dotfiles/README.md

 Installation
 ------------
-You need an standalone ruby interpreter.
+You need a standalone ruby interpreter.
 Automatic download/update of bundles is handled by a ruby script.
 It's fine to have a vim without ruby support.

 Installation is performed by user, and not system-wide.
 Your old `.vim/` and `.vimrc` files are saved as `~/.$file-name.%date%.old` .
 To install, simple input this commands:

     $ git clone git://github.com/mmacia/dotfiles.git ~/.dotfiles
-    $ cd .dotfiles
+    $ cd ~/.dotfiles
     $ ./setup.sh

 And you're done!
 You may wanna edit your `~/.vimrc` or `~/.vimrc-keymaps` , but i've already provided it with sensible defaults ;)

+Note that if you want to use Command-T plugin, first you have to install the packages `ruby-dev` and `gcc`.
+This plugin needs to compile a small part of native code, although this compilation is managed internaly by the update process, it can cause errors if the compiler or development files are not installed.
+Please read the Command-T [documentation](https://wincent.com/products/command-t) for a full description of installation requirements.

 Managing plugins/bundles
 ------------------------